tecnalia-medical-robotics/tracebot_mockup/README.md

 # Tracebot Mockup

-This repository contains ROS packages to run a simulated mockup of the Tracebot setup.
+This repository contains ROS packages to run a simulated mockup of the Tracebot setup in Rviz and Gazebo.
 The objective is to analyse different placements of the robots and equipment in regard to reachability and manipulability.

 ![Tracebot mockup screenshot](.res/mockup.png)